 Formal vs. Casual

 Surveys show that 65% of customers preferred their support staff to have a casual tone during their interactions.
-However, the perception depends on the context, according to Jay Ivey, an analyst at Software Advice — 78% of customers would be dissatisfied if their request was denied using a casual tone.
-In contrast, if a request was granted in a formal tone, only 35% said it affected their satisfaction.
+However, that also depends on the context, according to Jay Ivey, an analyst at Software Advice — 78% of customers would be dissatisfied if their request was denied using a casual tone.
+By contrast, if a request was approved in a formal tone, only 35% said it affected their satisfaction.
 Researchers attributed this to a casual attitude being perceived as condescending or insensitive in specific contexts.

 The Alfa Romeo brand is a union of both rational and emotional.
 However, their brand voice tends to be more formal than casual.
 Here is an example of their 404 page, explaining in detail why an error appeared in a formal passive voice.

 Source: Alfa Romeo

 Mini is straightforward, sincere, and engaging.
 Their 404 page reflects their personality in a casual way — in contrast with Aston Martin, they use an active voice and add a romantic touch.